 Before you jump into Reddit, get familiar with these rules of engagement.

-Despite my best efforts, higher ed administrators are still generally surprised at the size and scope of Reddit.
+Despite ourbest efforts, higher ed administrators are still generally surprised at the size and scope of Reddit.
 And to be clear, Reddit’s numbers are impressive.
 There are currently more than 330 million monthly active users on Reddit, with more than 138,000 active communities and an average of 21 billion screen views per month.
 Those numbers make Reddit the sixth most trafficked website in the United States according to Alexa, ranking directly behind Facebook and ahead of popular and well-known sites like Wikipedia, Netflix, Twitter, and ESPN.

 If you’re new to the world of Reddit, here’s a crash course: Reddit is an open community and discussion forum.
 Users can ask, answer, and debate a wide variety of topics through focused communities called subreddits.
 Posts on Reddit aren’t subjected to algorithms like many social platforms; rather, comments and posts are curated by peer users through the use of up- or downvotes.
 The more a community upvotes a post or comment, the more visible it becomes to other users.